datalad-handbook/book/docs/intro/philosophy.rst

    on the internet, or `anything else <https://media.giphy.com/media/3o6YfXCehdioMXYbcs/giphy.gif>`_.

 #. **A dataset is a Git repository**.
    A dataset is a Git repository.
-All features of the :term:version control system :term:Git also apply to everything managed by DataLad – plus many more.
+All features of the :term:`version control` system :term:`Git` also apply to everything managed by DataLad – plus many more.
    If you do not know or use Git yet, there is no need to panic – there is no necessity to learn all of Git to follow along in learning and using DataLad.
 You will